-We Tip the Balance prepares new seekers of social change to work in concert with those who have different stakes and lots of experience.
-Through the process, participants reconnect to their own histories, to the environment of which they are a part, to community, and to their own beliefs, values and sense of self.
+That’s why We Tip the Balance study groups prepare new seekers of social change to work in concert with those who have different stakes and lots of experience.
+Through the process, participants reconnect to their own histories, to the environment of which they are a part, to community, and to their own beliefs and values.
 We ask questions about what we are collectively learning about social change.
 We learn more about how to make our caring count.

 Participants who are committed to finding ways to take social action will be able to: